Avokadoen/ecez/README.md

 As mentioned, the current state of the API is very much Work in Progress (WIP).
 The framework is to some degree functional and can be played with.
 Current *implemented* features are

 ### Compile time based and type safe API
-Zig's comptime feature is utilized to perform static reflection on the usage of the API to validate useage and report useful messages to the user (in theory :)).
+Zig's comptime feature is utilized to perform static reflection on the usage of the API to validate usage and report useful messages to the user (in theory :)).

 ```zig
 var world = try ecez.WorldBuilder().WithComponents(.{